Chest Compressions: Best Practices

 Another concern with depth is recoil.
 When in the heat of a code, it may be easy to quickly press down on the chest in a frantic manner.
 This will not provide for the best compressions, though.
 You need to let the chest fully recoil before pushing again.
 This means that you may have to take most of your weight off your hands to let the sternum return to its normal position.
 Then you can press the next stroke.
 If you are pressing in frantic succession, the heart does not have enough to time fill, and this can affect perfusion.
 For the best compression possible, you want to push deep into the chest, but you need to let go fully on every upward stroke.

 Rate is another metric that is often not as effective as it could be in code situations.
 For single person, on the scene BLS, you should alternate thirty chest compressions with two breaths.
 However, that is not a likely scenario in a hospital as most facilities have multiple providers responding.
 You should not halt compressions to deliver breaths.
 In fact, the rule of thumb is to press hard and fast.
-You should aim for around 100 beats per minute.
+You need to achieve 100 to 120 compressions per minute.

 Breaths with the bag-valve-mask or to an intubated patient are a bit trickier.
 You don’t stop your compressions, but the person on respirations has to administer the breaths every eight to ten seconds.
 It doesn’t matter if this is on an upstroke or a down stroke in the compression sequence.
 The compressions, it has been found, are more important than the breaths, and you should aim to deliver as many compressions as quickly as you can.
 However, you need to keep in mind the other metrics when attempting to deliver hard, fast strokes.
 You need to make sure you’re in the right place and that you have the correct depth with total recoil.
 Without all three of these details in place, your chest compressions will not be as effective as they could be.